 I’ve never understood this.
 My grandparents were married for more than 60 years, ’til death did them part, and they always had separate beds.
 Like most couples of their generation, they were open about it.
 I can’t remember now if they had a nightstand in-between, or just separate bedspreads, but there was no question, when you walked into their bedroom, that there were two beds.
 My parents have been married 52 years, and they, also, have always had separate beds.
 Their generation, however, already expected married couples to share a bed, so they’ve always hidden their sleeping arrangements—they’ve traditionally had a big bedspread covering both beds, so that on the surface it looks like they just have one massive bed.
 Either way, to the best of my knowledge, these two couples have always liked and loved each other.

 Our friends’ reactions to our bedroom setup have been amusing.
 Most of the time, the conversation is humorous, and it usually includes lighthearted debates over the virtues (and vexations) of cuddling.
-Talking to other couples about it has been interesting because, often, one of the two is a little more adamant about it being a crazy idea—and their counterpart often coyly jokes that they don’t think it’s really all that crazy.
+Talking to other couples about it has been interesting because, often, only one of the two is adamant about it being a crazy idea—while their counterpart coyly “jokes” that they don’t think it’s really all that crazy.
 And someone always asks us why we don’t just get a king-size mattress.
 The answer is that it doesn’t address the sheet-tucking and sheet-stealing issues, and at the end of the day it’s simply not as comfortable as having your own bed.

 Next to the concerns about cuddling is the worry that if a couple isn’t sharing a bed, they’ll stop having sex.
 I find this one particularly myopic.
 David and I abstained from sex before marriage and yet every time we traveled together while we were dating we ended up having to share a bed.
 For our honeymoon, funny enough, we stayed at several places where we each got to have our own bed.
 Just like sleeping in the same bed all those times before marriage never led to sex, sleeping in separate beds since the wedding has in no way stopped us from enjoying full intimacy.